nestcx/pywordle/README.md

 ## <a name="creating-an-example-solver">Creating an example solver</a>

-This solver will select words at random from the answers list.
+This solver will select words at random from the remaining answers list provided by `Wordle.get_remaining_answers`.
+Interestingly, this yields a ~97% win rate without any further changes.